wolldog/spoof_social/README.md

 ## <a name="installation"></a> Installation

-The application requires Node.js, MongoDB.
-Clone the project folder from GitHub and run `npm install` to install the dependancies.
+The application requires Node.js and MongoDB to be installed.
+Clone the project folder from GitHub and run `npm install` to install the dependancies; express.js and mongoose v6.9.2.

 ## <a name="usage"></a> Usage

 Run `npm start` to start the server.
-The server will start on PORT 3001 unless an alternative is supplied in .env.
+The server will start on PORT 3001 unless an alternative is supplied.
+Insomnia or other API development platform can be used to demonstrate the functionality.

 ### <a name="users"></a>Users